scostello28/Bracket-Buster/README.md

 ```

 * Trained on data from games form 2013 to 2017
   * Tested on 2018 games
+  * I guessed 80% of the games right?!

 ```
 Accuracy: 0.78 (% predicted correctly)